ggomp2885/Computer-Vision-DL/README.md

 # Pytorch-Exploration
 Complete Computer Vision CNNs and Time Series RNN algorithms on the MNIST and FashionMNIST datasets

+To start exploring:

+Open the "Object_Recognition" .ipynb file to explore some of work building and using CNN architectures and the other .ipynb files in this main folder

 ## Files and Folders
 2 folders containing the MNIST, and FASHIONMNIST datasets